InspectProInspectPro

 Industry membership

 In New Zealand, building inspection is not a licensed trade.
 There is no government-issued licence required to operate as a building inspector.
-This means the range in quality across the industry is wide.
+This means quality varies considerably across the industry.

 The most recognised professional body is the New Zealand Institute of Building Inspectors (NZIBI).
 Members must meet qualification requirements, carry professional indemnity insurance, and follow a code of ethics.
 Choosing an NZIBI member is a good starting point, though it is not the only marker of quality.